• Share page

 Adjust brightness and color of textures/Batch process multiple images at once

 The scenery downloaded by Google Earth Decoder has too much brightness, so in the game, those parts appear whitish.
-To improve this, adjust the brightness, saturation, and contrast of the texture.
-The adjustment amount will depend on the region of the Google Maps you downloaded and the image processing software you use, but it seems to be good to significantly lower (darken) the brightness and slightly increase the saturation and contrast.
+To improve this, adjust the brightness and contrast of the texture.
+The adjustment amount will depend on the region of the Google Maps you downloaded and the image processing software you use, but it seems to be good to significantly lower (darken) the brightness and slightly increase the contrast.

 However, there aren't many software programs that can change the brightness, saturation, and contrast of multiple bitmap files at once.
 As an example, we will introduce how to batch process multiple images at once using the free image processing software GIMP and its plugin BIMP.